Note that this is a work in progress

 - If you’ve done a range of alterations, feel free to check in batches of changes with different comments for each batch .

-2. If you made some experimental changes that you don’t want to keep, revert them, so that ‘git status’ shows nothing outstanding.
+2. If you made some experimental changes that you don’t want to keep, *revert* them with your `git` tool, so that ‘git status’ shows nothing outstanding.

 3. Push your committed changes to the GitHub repository.